Terms and conditions and student regulations

 This is a summary of how the key terms in the University's Terms and Conditions will affect you.

 The University's Terms and Conditions are supplemented by regulations covering admissions; assessment; conduct; discipline; fitness to practise; fees; information technology; intellectual property; complaints and appeals; and personal information, all of which students must also abide by.
 These are set out in the following

 Additional documents, including other policies, codes and guidance, provide information on how the Regulations are implemented and are available on MyHallam, the University's interactive learning platform for students.
 These do not form part of the University's contractual relationship with its students, but students would be expected to abide by them, as would the University.

 The student charter sets out what you should expect from the University and what the University expects from you.
 View full details here (PDF, 106.5KB).

 Statutory Cancellation Form

 In certain circumstances you may have a statutory right to cancel your contract with the University.
-View full details (DOCX).
+View full details.
 Please note that in most cases the University provides a longer period during which you can withdraw, as set out in the Terms and Conditions.

 What You Need To Know – 2016/17, 2017/18 and 2018/19 Entrants

-The following documents are an overview of key information about Sheffield Hallam University, our courses and fees for full-time UK and EU undergraduate applicants who would start at the University in the 2016/17 academic year, and for full-time UK, EU and international undergraduate applicants who would start at the University in the 2017/18 or 2018/19 academic years.
+The following documents are an overview of key information about Sheffield Hallam University, our courses and fees for full-time UK and EU undergraduate applicants who started at the University in the 2016/17 academic year, and for full-time UK, EU and international undergraduate applicants who started at the University in the 2017/18 or 2018/19 academic years.
 The relevant document will form part of your contract with the University if you choose to study with us.